 The visible cost of a vacant billing position is the salary you are not paying.
 The invisible cost is everything that does not get done while you are searching, interviewing, onboarding, and training a replacement.

-Operating costs compound the issue further.
-Medical practice leaders reported an average year-to-date operating expense increase of 11.1% in 2025 compared to the same period in 2024, with staffing costs, primarily salaries, benefits, and competitive pay adjustments, cited as the leading driver.
+MGMA data shows that one in three medical groups failed to meet productivity targets in 2023, with staffing cited as the primary cause.
+Medical practice leaders reported an average year-to-date operating expense increase of 11.1% in 2025 compared to the same period in 2024, with staffing costs as the leading driver.
 At the same time, only 56% of medical group leaders reported revenue increases in the same period, while 30% reported an outright decline.

-The math is straightforward and unpleasant.
 Costs up 11%.
 Revenue flat to declining for nearly half of practices.
 The margin between those two numbers is where practices are quietly losing ground.

 The Revenue Leakage That Never Shows Up on a Report